Oregon’s Department of Human Services (DHS) contracts with IRCO to provide the following services to refugees in the greater Portland Metro area:

 For more information, visit the IRCO website.

-- Cuban and Haitian Assistance Project (CHAP) – Provides eligible Cuban and Haitians with citizenship and naturalization services.
+- Cuban and Haitian Assistance Project (CHAP) – Provides assistance to eligible Cubans and Haitians to obtain employment documentation, adjustment of status, and citizenship and naturalization services through the SOAR/EMO agency.